dell/redfish-ansible-module/README.md

 ## Example

 Clone this repository.
-The idrac module is in the *module* directory, it can be left there (there is a symlink to it in the *playbooks* directory).
+The redfish module is in the *module* directory, it can be left there (there is a symlink to it in the *playbooks* directory).
 If you move it, be sure to define the ANSIBLE_LIBRARY environment variable.

 The file */etc/ansible/hosts* should look like this:

 ```
 [myhosts]
-# hostname     iDRAC IP/NAME
+# hostname     OOB controller IP/NAME
-webserver1     idracip=192.168.0.101
+webserver1     baseuri=192.168.0.101
-webserver2     idracip=192.168.0.102
+webserver2     baseuri=192.168.0.102
-dbserver1      idracip=192.168.0.103
+dbserver1      baseuri=192.168.0.103
 ...
 ```

-The iDRAC IP is necessary as this is how we communicate with the host.
-We are not connecting to the host OS via ssh, but to the iDRAC via https, so be sure this information is correct.
-Please note that *idracip* can also be a DNS-resolvable name.
+The OOB controller (i.e. BMC, iDRAC, iLo) IP is necessary as this is how we communicate with the host.
+We are not connecting to the host OS via ssh, but to the OOB controller via https, so be sure this information is correct.
+Please note that *baseuri* can also be a DNS-resolvable name.

 The playbook names are self-explanatory, and they are the best source to learn how to use them.
 Every Redfish API supported by the Ansible module is included in the playbooks.
 If it's not in a playbook, a Redfish API has not been coded into the module yet.